snapappointments/bootstrap-select/CONTRIBUTING.md

 fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

+## Pull Request Guidelines

+* Please **do not** use `var _this = this`.
+Use `$.proxy` instead to keep the context.
+* Submit your CLA, if you haven't.
+* Please check to make sure that there aren't existing pull requests attempting to address the issue mentioned.
+We also recommend checking for issues related to the issue on the tracker, as a team member may be working on the issue in a branch or fork.
+* Non-trivial changes should be discussed in an issue first
+* If possible, use JSlint or JSHint to validate it
+* If possible, add relevant tests to cover the change
+* Write a convincing description of your PR and why we should land it